cs763/Spring2019/projects/readme.md

 <h2>Some Proposed Projects</h2>
 <ol>
 <li><b>Monocular SLAM</b> For details look at this <a href= "https://www.doc.ic.ac.uk/~ab9515/introductiontomonocular.html"> link </a>
+  <li><b>A Multi-layer Composite Model for Human Pose Estimation: </b> Take a look at <a href="http://vision.soic.indiana.edu/projects/poserecognition/">this</a>
+  <li><b>Abnormality detection problem in crowded scenes: </b> Take a look at these datasets and their detail <a href="http://www.svcl.ucsd.edu/projects/anomaly/dataset.html">Dataset 1</a> and <a href="http://crcv.ucf.edu/projects/Abnormal_Crowd/">Dataset 2</a>
+  <li><b>Online action detection identification of temporal recurrent patterns in videos: </b> Real-time applications such as  surveillance and driver assistance systems require identifying actions as soon as each video frame arrives, based only on current and historical observations.
+For details look at this paper. <a href="https://arxiv.org/pdf/1811.07391.pdf">Link</a>
 <li><b>Bokeh(Depth of field) effect with a single camera <a href="https://en.wikipedia.org/wiki/Bokeh">(link): </b></a>Nowadays many mobile camera have "portrait mode", as they call it, which generates a synthetic depth of field effect.
 This is generally done using a dual camera design.
 Your challenge is to do it using a single camera image.
 <li><b>Simulating depth of field using stereo images:</b> Same as 1 but this time you have pair of sterio images, get the dataset from here <a href="http://vision.middlebury.edu/stereo/data/2014/">link</a>
 <li><b>Evaluating handwritten mathematical expressions:</b> From a picture of a handwritten mathematical expression, your algorithm should recognize the expression and evaluate it.